wuaipinglab/CovRecomb/README.md

 <img src="img/framework.png"/>

 ### Usage details
-Click the ([CovRecomb-Global-Version](https://github.com/wuaipinglab/CovRecomb/tree/main/CovRecomb-Global-Version)) folder to see the specific installation and usage steps for the CovRecomb-Global-Version.
+Click the ([CovRecomb-Global-Version](https://github.com/wuaipinglab/CovRecomb/tree/main/CovRecomb-Global-Version)) folder to see the specific usage steps for the CovRecomb-Global-Version.

 ## CovRecomb-Local-Version